UFpondiboy/linux-snapshot-backup/README.md

 ## Design Philosophy

 **Simple restore beats clever restore.**
+**One script beats many scripts.**

+This project intentionally ships as a single self-contained Bash script.
+There are no helper scripts, libraries, or runtime dependencies beyond standard Linux utilities.
+Copy one file to another machine and it is immediately usable without worrying about missing components or keeping multiple files synchronized.

 Every snapshot is an ordinary directory of ordinary files — directly browsable and restorable with any file manager or `cp`.
 This project intentionally avoids: